✦ just visiting

 💸

-[ approximate is totally fine ♡ ]
+[ approximate is fine ♡ ]

 This helps us suggest realistic budgets and savings targets for you.